Supporting People Transition to Insulin

-Insulin is the most effective blood glucose lowering medication available.
-Negative thoughts or feelings people living with diabetes may have about insulin, are associated with delays and reduction or discontinuation of insulin use.
-Delaying insulin therapy when it is indicated can make achieving blood glucose targets more difficult, and prolonged periods of high blood glucose levels increase the risk of complications (RACGP, 2000).
+Negative thoughts or feelings about insulin transition are not uncommon in people with diabetes, and as a result, delays in insulin commencement may occur.
+Delaying insulin therapy when it is indicated can make achieving blood glucose targets more difficult.
+Furthermore, prolonged periods of high blood glucose levels increase the risk of complications.5

-Despite this, delays are common with both clinician’s and individual’s concerns contributing.
+Despite this, delays in transitioning to insulin are common.
+With both clinician’s and individual’s concerns contributing.
 For the person with diabetes, the greatest challenge can be overcoming psychological factors such as:

 For clinicians, limited time and appropriate skills can be factors.
-As can a lack of support from other clinicians with experience and expertise (ie: access to Credentialled Diabetes Educators) can be barriers.
+As can a lack of support from other clinicians with more experience and expertise, for example, access to Credentialled Diabetes Educators.

-It is important to start talking about insulin early, preferably soon after diagnosis, and openly discuss any concerns the person living with diabetes might have with insulin use.
-The Insulin Treatment Appraisal Scale (ITAS)** is a useful tool to assist in identifying an individual’s concerns about insulin and assists clinicians to understand personal barriers, provide information and dispel common myths (the ITAS can be found on page 86 of the NDSS Diabetes and emotional health handbook)
+It is important to start talking about insulin early.
+Preferably soon after diagnosis.
+Openly discuss any concerns a person with diabetes may have around insulin use.
+In fact, The Insulin Treatment Appraisal Scale (ITAS) is a useful tool that can help with concerns about insulin.
+It can also help clinicians understand personal barriers, provide information and dispel common myths (the ITAS can be found on page 86 of the NDSS Diabetes and emotional health handbook)

-In addition to setting realistic expectations regarding the possible need for insulin therapy to manage type 2 diabetes.
+Set realistic expectations on the use of insulin therapy to manage type 2 diabetes.
 For example, when a client first starts insulin therapy, it’s important they understand their dose will change.
 Frequent visits and telephone support are recommended following the start of insulin therapy.
 This is because insulin doses may need to be increased or decreased until desired blood glucose targets are achieved.
-Clients may be anxious about increasing their insulin doses or they may feel that insulin is not working for them.
-Supporting them with understanding that lower doses are used on commencement of insulin therapy, to safely introduce insulin and minimise the risk of hypoglycaemia is important.
+Clients may be anxious about increasing their insulin doses.
+They may also feel that insulin is not working for them.
+Despite this, you can support them by explaining that lower doses are used at the start of insulin therapy, so insulin can be introduced safely.
+This will help minimise the risk of hypoglycaemia.
 Reassuring clients that this is the recommended process, may help them to feel confident with insulin and to continue to use it.

-A Credentialled Diabetes Educator can support clients transitioning to insulin therapy by providing education on how insulin works, timing of injections, effects of food and exercise, correct injection technique, hypoglycaemia prevention, including recognition and treatment and facilitate insulin dose adjustment.
+A Credentialled Diabetes Educator can support clients transitioning to insulin therapy by providing education on:

 Referral to an Accredited Practising Dietitian can support clients to avoid or minimise the potential weight gain associated with insulin therapy.